lemleysamantha/Project-one/README.md

 ![image](https://user-images.githubusercontent.com/105535250/199819404-a0f16653-e9dd-437e-97a8-251c9d1c3d5b.png)

 Our plan is to make Price as our target variable and rest ww will pass as features.
 Also we will be dropping off null values and some columns that are not needed as they dont impact the price of the used cars much.

-## Objective:
-Our objective is to predict whether this affect the overall demand for a used car in place of a new car for consumers  an individual’s annual income exceeds $50,000 USD using the set of variables in this data set.
-Read this file in directly from the URL address, named it "adult".
-Using Scikit learn to create following 4 different Machine Learning techniques:

 ## Required Libraries: